LG-AI-EXAONE/K-EXAONE/README.md

 ### vLLM

 We support the K-EXAONE model on vLLM.
-You need to install our fork of the vLLM library to use the K-EXAONE model.
-Please check the [requirements](#requirements) section.
+You need to install `vllm >= 0.14.0`.
 Practically, you can serve the model with a 256K context length using tensor parallel on 4 H200 GPUs.

 After you install the vLLM library with an EXAONE-MoE implementation, you can run the vLLM server by following command: